-Severe summer weathers have the power to produce powerful winds; therefore, strong, and powerful winds have a higher chance of occurring in locations that are more likely to experience these storms (NOAA n.d.).
-In addition, high wind events may occur without a thunderstorm, tornado, or hurricane present and can be just as dangerous and destructive as those hazards.
-Figure 4.3.7-2 and Figure 4.3.7-3 show the Strong Wind Risk Index for Burlington County on the county and census tract scales, respectively.
+High winds are most likely to occur in locations susceptible to the kinds of storms that produce them (thunderstorm, tornado, or hurricane) (NOAA n.d.).
+However, high wind events may occur without such storms and can be just as destructive.
+Figure 4.3.7-2 and Figure 4.3.7-3 show the strong wind risk index for Burlington County on the county and census tract scales, respectively.
 This index helps to understand the susceptibility of the County to strong wind.
-According to the National Risk Index, on the county scale, the County has a very high risk to strong winds; on the census tract scale, the County ranges from a relatively low to a very high risk.
+According to the National Risk Index, on the county scale, the County has a very high risk of strong winds; on the census tract scale, the County ranges from a relatively low to a very high risk.